Factbox: Facts about actress Lauren Bacall, dead at 89

 * She was born Betty Joan Perske but took on a version of her mother's last name, Bacal, after her parents divorced.
 Director Howard Hawks gave her the stage name Lauren but friends always called her Betty.

-* She first came to the attention of Hawks' wife, who spotted a picture of Bacall modeling in Harper's Bazaar magazine and pointed it out to her husband.
+* She first came to the attention of Hawks' wife, who spotted a picture of Bacall modelling in Harper's Bazaar magazine and pointed it out to her husband.

 * Bacall's first movie was "To Have and Have Not" in 1944 and a year later she married her co-star, Humphrey Bogart, when she was 20 and he was 45.
 They also appeared together in "The Big Sleep," "Dark Passage" and "Key Largo."
 After Bogart's death from cancer in 1957, Bacall was married to Jason Robards for eight years.